Abdus Salam (Sylhet politician)

 Moulvi Abdus Salam (আবদুস সালাম; 11 January 1906 – 10 May 1999) was a Bangladeshi politician and member of the Assam Legislative Assembly.
 He was later a member of the East Bengal Provincial Assembly and the Revenue Minister in East Bengal from 1954 to 1962.

 Early life and education

-Abdus Salam was born on 11 January 1906 to a Bengali Muslim family in the village of Sonapur in Kanaighat, Sylhet District.
+Abdus Salam was born on 11 January 1906 to a Bengali Muslim family in the village of Sonapur in Kanaighat Thana, Sylhet District, Eastern Bengal and Assam, British India.
 His father's name was Munshi Hazir Ali and mother's name was Alekjan Begum.
 He completed his primary education from Birdal Primary School in 1918, before proceeding to join the Kanaighat Government Middle English School in 1922.
 In 1931, he passed first class from Jhingabari Alia Madrasa.
 He received his Intermediate of Arts in 1933 and Bachelor of Arts in 1936, both from the Murari Chand College in Sylhet.
 Abdus Salam received his Master of Arts from Aligarh Muslim University.